Mauro2888/Mauro2888/README.md

 Java Developer
 --------------

-Adaptive and fast-learning developer with a problem solving attitude and a passion for mobile and integration development.
+Adaptive and fast-learning developer with passion for mobile,integration and backend development.

 * 🌍  I'm based in Italy
 * ✉️  You can contact me at [mauro.dev88@gmail.com](mailto:mauro.dev88@gmail.com)